SolaceDev/solace-dev-codelabs/markdown/kafka-connectors/kafka-connectors.md

 To be able to dynamically change which Solace topic the Sink Connector publishes to, check out the source code for the **SolDynamicDestinationRecordProcessor**.
 You'll find this under folder `src/main/java/com/solace/connector/kafka/connect/sink/recordprocessor` of the Solace PubSub+ Sink Connector code which you downloaded from GitHub.

 Note the `processRecord()` method, which takes a Kafka record as a parameter and returns a Solace Message.
 Inside the method, you can see how the (example) code examines the payload of the Kafka record for certain strings and values, and then builds the corresonponding or appropriate Solace topic.
+This particular example is looking at bus alerting data (comms and control messages) coming from Kafka, and builds dynamic Solace toipcs.
 Very cool!

 ```
 public class SolDynamicDestinationRecordProcessor implements SolRecordProcessorIF {